SrgntBallistic/Formbot-V0/README.md

 Manual: <https://github.com/Kagee/kirigami-bed-manual>

 LDO Kirigami Docs: <https://www.ldomotion.com/p/guide/18295873486461670>

+The Formbot kit only comes with the Kirigami Frame.
+There's no LED/PCBs/Wago connectors, etc... included with the kit.
+You can source these yourself, find a partial wiring kit that includes them, or just leave them out and hard wire the bed components.
+See my My Mods section for the kit I bought.

 The Kirigami bed frame is a great mod/upgarde that comes with the kit.
 It replaces multipe extrusions and printed pieces with a single rigid bed frame.
 The LDO Docs and Kirigami manual by Kagee provide some great info on general installation of the bed.